 Water Resource Planning: Our Water Future

 The Water Resources chapter of the Utilities Integrated Master Plan (UIMP), released in draft form in 2011, has several purposes.
 It guides long-term planning, quantifies available water resources, and identifies infrastructure needs for water, wastewater, and reclaimed water.
 This chapter contains four major sections:

 - Water Management, which describes historical water supply projects in Flagstaff and discusses the regulatory framework for water quality and water rights.

 - Water Use and Existing Supplies, which discusses the physical and legal availability of groundwater, surface water, and reclaimed water.

 - Population Projections and Future Water Needs, which looks at possible growth scenarios and quantifies the amount of water required under each.

 - Future Supply Options, which include conserving more water, adding supply wells, increasing our use of reclaimed water, and importing water.
 An initial economic analysis was conducted to quantify the cost per acre-foot of each supply option for financial comparison.

 Perhaps the most important result of the master planning effort is the determination that Flagstaff will face a significant supply gap over the next 80–100 years.
 This gap means that the City must supply an estimated 12,000 acre-feet of potable water to meet our future needs — in addition to the 10,500 Acre Feet/year we already deliver.

 Master Plan Progress

-The 2011 Plan presented many options for closing the supply gap as Flagstaff grows.
-Among them were importing water supplies from Red Gap Ranch or the Colorado River and implementing conservation measures, which may include requiring rainwater harvesting on new developments and appliance/fixture retrofitting on existing homes to improve their efficiency.
+The 2011 Plan presents many options for closing the supply gap as Flagstaff grows.
+Among them are importing water supplies from Red Gap Ranch or the Colorado River and implementing conservation measures, which may include requiring rainwater harvesting on new developments and appliance/fixture retrofitting on existing homes to improve their efficiency.
 The 2011 Plan also discussed the Direct Potable Reuse (DPR) and Indirect Potable Reuse (IPR) of reclaimed water, practices that are now used in Texas, California, and elsewhere; however, it did not present costs for the various treatment technologies (the “treatment train”) required to implement this option, which were not well known at the time.
-In the past 5 years, as more treatment plants have been built and become operational, we have learned about the true costs of these technologies.
+As more advanced treatment plants are piloted, constructed, and become operational, we will learn more about the true costs of these technologies.